FullSwingGolf/lm-connect-sdk-ios/Documentation/Reference/enums/LMConfigurationId.md

 case club
 ```

+- LMClubType - Club current in use by golfer

 ### `elevation`

 ```swift
 case elevation
 ```

-- Float Elevation is in feet above sea level.
+- Float - Elevation is in feet above sea level.
 This is not currently implemented on the LM

 ### `distanceToPin`